 The pandemic normalised remote work – a far cry from the days when it was frowned upon or grudgingly allowed under pressing conditions such as having a sick person in the family to care for.
-Remember that time in 2013 when Yahoo CEO Marissa Mayer banned working from home at Yahoo and ordered all employees to work from office as part of an “era of collaboration”?
-Back then, it left several Yahoo employees annoyed and industry leaders perplexed.
+Remember that time in 2013 when the CEO of a leading web services provider banned working from home and ordered all employees to work from office as part of an “era of collaboration”?
+Back then, it left several employees of that company annoyed and industry leaders perplexed.
 But now that the pandemic has forced remote working, both employers and employees have learnt to make it work.

 A win-win situation